 MARKET REPORT - MIDDAY

-London stocks were holding on to solid gains by midday on Friday as the pound slipped back below $1.
-41 following disappointing retail sales data.
+London stocks were holding on to gains by midday on Wednesday even as the pound popped higher on better-than-expected construction data.

 London stocks had extended gains by midday on Tuesday as the pound fell below $1.
 37 for the first time since January on weak manufacturing data.

 London stocks had extended gains by midday on Monday, underpinned by a weaker pound and deal news after Sainsbury's announced plans to merge with Walmart's UK unit, Asda.

 London stocks had extended gains by midday on Friday as the pound fell below $1.
 38 for the first time since the start of March on the back of weak UK growth figures.

 London stocks had shaken off small early losses to trade a little higher by midday on Thursday as Barclays turned up, with traders preparing for the latest policy announcement from the European Central Bank and ensuing press conference.

 London stocks fell further into the red by midday on Wednesday, taking their cue from a selloff on Wall Street amid rising bond yields, despite higher takeover offers boosting Sky and Shire.